HMS Sutherland (F81): 2021–present

 In April 2021, Sutherland entered long-term refit to incorporate Sea Ceptor SAMs as well as other system updates.
 The frigate was reported to have been removed from dry dock in March 2024, it being anticipated that she would begin post-refit sea trials later in the year.
-Initial training in advance of post-refit sea trials began in February 2025.
+Initial training in advance of post-refit sea trials began in February 2025..
+On 14 June 2026, she was part of a task force that intercepted Smyrtos, a Russian shadow fleet tanker in the English Channel along with the minesweeper HMS Ledbury.